mavlink/mavros-release/README.md

 MAVLink extendable communication node for ROS.

 - Since 2014-08-11 this repository contains several packages.
-- Since 2014-11-02 hydro support splited from master to hydro-devel branch.
+- Since 2014-11-02 hydro support separated from master to hydro-devel branch.
 - Since 2015-03-04 all packages also dual licensed under terms of BSD license.
 - Since 2015-08-10 all messages moved to mavros\_msgs package
 - Since 2016-02-05 (v0.17) frame conversion changed again
 - Since 2016-06-22 (pre v0.18) Indigo and Jade separated from master to indigo-devel branch.
+- Since 2016-06-23 (0.18.0) support MAVLink 2.0 without signing.

 mavros package
 --------------

-It is the main package, please see it's [README][mrrm].
+It is the main package, please see its [README][mrrm].
 Here you may read [installation instructions][inst].

 mavros\_extras package
 ----------------------

-This package contain some extra nodes and plugins for mavros, please see it's [README][exrm].
+This package contains some extra nodes and plugins for mavros, please see its [README][exrm].

 libmavconn package
 ------------------

-This package contain mavconn library, see it's [README][libmc].
+This package contain mavconn library, see its [README][libmc].
 LibMAVConn may be used outside of ROS environment.